JetBrains/teamcity-documentation/topics/build-approval.md

 [Add Build Approval](adding-build-features.md) to your build configuration.

-All branches that are used in this feature __must__ be present in the repository and included into the [Branch Specification](working-with-feature-branches.md#configuring-branches) of the current build configuration.
+All builds of this build configuration will require an approval.

 <table>